brando90/ultimate-utils/prompts/experiments_results.md

 one order of magnitude smaller in the number of steps to adapt.

 General outline:
-\textbf{Experiments:} explain the actual experiments objectively.
+\textbf{Experiments:} *describe* the actual experiments objectively (especially in 1st sentence).
-\textbf{Results:} explain the results objectively and evaluation metrics.
+\textbf{Results:} *describe* the results objectively and evaluation metrics (reference of supporting evidence e.g. tables, figures, etc. likely goes here).
-Then the key observations, with comments relating to conclusions, interpretations, implications, and contributions.
+Then explain *the key observations with out interpretations*, with comments relating to conclusions, interpretations, implications, and contributions.
 ```
 Your experiment section should be of top quality for a NeurIPS NIPs ICML ICLR machine learning publication
 (do not change citations e.g. \citep{...}, urls or names).